 Trainees must contact the College training department to discuss the specific details of the leave.
 Interrupted training must be prospectively approved and will be individually assessed.

 Non-accredited clinical training time (NACT) must be prospectively approved by the Censor and trainees must submit an Approval of Vocational Training (AVT) form.

 Yes.
 The College is very supportive of parents wishing to take leave to raise a family.
 Trainees are advised to contact the College to discuss further as each application is individually assessed.

 If undertaking intensive care, Yes.

-Trainees undertaking deferred training in a non-intensive care specialty can submit either a letter of service or an assessment from the relevant training body i.e. Australian and New Zealand College of Anaesthetists (ANZCA), Australasian College of Emergency Medicine (ACEM) or the Royal Australasian College of Physicians (RACP).
+Trainees undertaking non-accredited clinical time in a non-intensive care specialty can submit either a letter of service or an assessment from the relevant training body i.e. Australian and New Zealand College of Anaesthetists (ANZCA), Australasian College of Emergency Medicine (ACEM) or the Royal Australasian College of Physicians (RACP).

 Yes.
 Trainees are more than welcome to enquire about their remaining training and assessment requirements should they switch between General and Paediatric.
 A new assessment is required and the Censor will endeavour to apply recognition of prior learning where applicable.

 A RAP is a Reconciliation Action Plan that sets out key goals for achievement in the College’s journey to improve Indigenous health in Australia and support the reconciliation movement.
 The College collaborated with Reconciliation Australia in developing our first formally endorsed RAP, showing our ongoing commitment to enabling the best health outcomes for critically ill Aboriginal and Torres Strait Islander patients, their families and communities.